Chancellor: The Reverend Canon Simon Godfrey Tel: 7991 3521

 - Cathedral Friends Secretary: Mr Simon Walker Tel: 7970 8808

-The Cathedral is built in the Neo-Classical style, the spire is a Valletta landmark, rising to over 200 feet (60 metres).
-The fine interior Corinthian columns, balance the austere exterior and the imposing portico with its simple Ionic columns
+The Cathedral is built in the Neo-Classical style, the spire is a Valletta landmark, rising to over 200 feet (60 metres) and with the rest of the building is subject to a Major Restoration Project please visit www.savethecathedral.com The fine interior Corinthian columns, balance the austere exterior and the imposing portico with its simple Ionic columns

-St Paul’s Pro-Cathedral, Independence Square, Valletta, Malta VLT1535
+St Paul’s Pro-Cathedral, Independence Square, Valletta, Malta GC VLT1535

 Monday to Friday: Morning Prayer 9.00am

-The Shipwreck of St Paul 2017 12 th February
+The Shipwreck of St Paul 2020 Sunday 9th February

 St Paul is considered to be the spiritual father of the Maltese.